garyesmith/wp7-php-block-registration-demo/README.md

 ## Installation Instructions

+- Download this repo as a `.zip` file and install it as a plugin on any site running **WordPress 7.0 or newer**.

 - Activate the plugin *WP7 PHP Block Demo*.

 - Publish some posts and assign them to some categories; make sure each post has a featured image.